Top 5 Live-Streaming Advancements to Watch in 2019January 24, 2019

 4K resolution describes the number of pixels displayed on a screen.
 Roughly 4,000 pixels go across the width of a screen when streaming in 4K.

 This ultra-high-definition format trumps the resolution standards that came before it.
 In fact, four 1080p displays fit inside just one 4K display.

 Who doesn’t love enhanced picture quality?
 Content creators and consumers were quick to get behind it.
-But while video on demand (VOD) streaming services have been delivering 4K content for years, adoption lagged behind in the world of live streaming.
+But while video on demand (VOD) streaming services have been delivering 4K content for years, adoption lags behind in the world of live streaming.